 Plus, boiling your chicken thighs can be done relatively quickly when compared to other cooking methods, such as roasting or deep-frying.

-The boiled thighs will also save you time on meal prep as these can be served with all sorts of accompaniments; from salads, mashed potatoes, and roasted vegetables.
+The boiled thighs will also save you time on meal prep as these can be served with all sorts of accompaniments; from fresh asparagus, mashed potatoes, and roasted vegetables.

 If you tried this recipe, be sure to let me know how it turned out, or leave a review below!